jhoar/AmalgamatedHarmonics/README.md

-Welcome to the Amalgamated Harmonics; your one-stop shop for barely usable modules for [VCVRack](www.vcvrack.com).
+Welcome to the Amalgamated Harmonics.

 ![All](./doc/all.jpg)